deutschebank/fluxnova-docs-manual/content/reference/connect/extending-connect.md

 it is necessary to provide configuration.

-To configure a connector detected by Spin, the SPI `org.finos.flowave.connect.spi.ConnectorConfigurator` can be implemented.
+To configure a connector detected by Spin, the SPI `org.finos.fluxnova.connect.spi.ConnectorConfigurator` can be implemented.
 A configurator specifies which classes it can configure.
 Connect discovers a configurator by employing Java's service loader mechanism and will then provide it with all connectors that match the specified class (or are a subclass